anoniscoding/yorlang/src/README.md

 ### - next()

-It maintains a cursor position which begins at the beginning of the file, and everytime `next()` is called, the character immediately after the cursor is returned, and the cursor moved one-char forward.
+It maintains a cursor position which begins at the beginning of the file, and everytime `next()` is called, the character at the position of the cursor is returned, and the cursor moved one-char forward.

 > This [repl](https://repl.it/@mykeels/yl-input-stream-next-demo) shows how InputStream's `next()` works.

 ### - peek()

-Rather than update the cursor position, the `peek()` function returns the character immediately after the cursor, and keeps its position the same.
+Rather than update the cursor position, the `peek()` function returns the character at the position of the cursor, and keeps its position the same.

 ### - isEndOfFile()